Benefits of Quitting Masturbation: What Happens When You Stop (7-Day to 90-Day Timeline)

 Find an Accountability Buddy

-It’s easier to fall back into old habits when no one’s watching.
-But when you know someone’s rooting for you or tracking progress with you, your chances of relapse drop massively.
+It's easier to fall back into old habits when no one's watching.
+When someone is rooting for you — or tracking your streak with you — relapse rates drop sharply.

 Ways to Build Support

 Join a group chat or subreddit (like r/NoFap).
 Find an accountability buddy on Quittr.
 Share your streaks and milestones (Quittr helps with this).
-Consider speaking with a coach or therapist if you need support.
+Speak with a coach or therapist if you need more structured support.

 Expert Insight